gurkirt/realtime-action-detection/README.md

 # Real-time online Action Detection: ROAD

+**NEWS Feb 2021** I released [3D-RetineNet](https://github.com/gurkirt/3D-RetinaNet), which is purly pytorch and python code.
+Linking is alos implemented in python, however on actioness scores.
+Hope on to [3D-RetineNet repo](https://github.com/gurkirt/3D-RetinaNet), it might be more usful to this one for UCF24 dataset in some cases.

 An implementation of our work ([Online Real-time Multiple Spatiotemporal Action Localisation and Prediction](https://arxiv.org/pdf/1611.08563.pdf)) published in ICCV 2017.